rgl10d/homework-1-horiseon/README.md

 # Homework 1: Horiseon Homepage

-In order to make the Horiseon website more accessible, to both developers and end users, and to "future-proof" the website, rearranging and replacing HTML and CSS code was necessary.
+In order to make the Horiseon website more accessible, to both developers and end users, and updated, rearranging and replacing HTML and CSS code was necessary.

 - The 'div' tags were reordered and replaced with HTML semantic elements:
   - header